-(2) In terms of profitability, total operating expenses are expected to accelerate by 12%.
-Among them, R&D expenses increased by 21% year-on-year, further reflecting the investment cycle brought about by higher Capex and higher salaries for the expanded AI team.
-However, from the perspective of profit margins, like Google yesterday, it was also unaffected, with Q3 operating profit margin rising to 42.7%, the highest point since the business headwinds in 2022.
-While investing heavily, Meta has hedged profitability pressure through stronger commercialization on the business side.
-In other words, this investment is not like the blind investment in the RL department three years ago, but rather an efficient investment in AI advertising that can quickly realize monetization.
+(2) On profitability, total operating expenses accelerated as expected, growing by 12%.
+R&D expenses rose 21% YoY, further reflecting the investment cycle driven by high Capex and higher compensation for AI team expansion.
+However, in terms of margins, similar to Google yesterday, Meta was unaffected, with Q3 operating margins rising QoQ to 42.7%, the highest since the business headwinds of 2022.
+Despite heavy investments, Meta has offset profit pressures through stronger commercialization on the business side.
+In other words, these investments are not like the blind spending on the RL department three years ago but rather efficient investments in AI advertising that can quickly generate returns.

 The copyright of this article belongs to the original author/organization.